jj-ctl/udacity-azure-ml-engineer-project-1/README.md

 The [UCI Dataset](https://archive.ics.uci.edu/ml/datasets/bank+marketing) is concerned with the prediction of the success rate of a telemarketing campain of a portuguese bank.

-Using the AutoML feature of Azure the best model was a LightGBM w/ an accuracy 91.66%.
+Using the AutoML feature of Azure the best model was a VotingEnsemble w/ an accuracy 91.76%.

 ## Scikit-learn Pipeline